 Head of Markets, International Post Corporation

-Mark Harrison joined the International Post Corporation (IPC) in 2002 and is the Head of Markets.
+Mark joined the International Post Corporation (IPC) in 2002 as Head of Markets.
 The analysis and insights of the IPC Markets team are focused on global e-Commerce, data driven marketing, the global postal industry performance and postal sector sustainability.
-Mark’s team is responsible for conducting research and analysis on market needs for cross-border e-Commerce and for translating these into postal service specifications to provide online retailers and SMEs the possibility to expand their business to global customers.
+The team provides essential knowledge on trends affecting the strategic direction of the postal industry, while assisting postal operators to achieve profitable growth through innovation.

 Jean de Couëspel